1. General Terms

 A warm sleeping bag.

 Whatever the time of year, it is always a good idea to have a really warm comfy sleeping bag, as the temperature could drop considerably overnight.
-If you are cold at night you simply will not relax and sleep very well and this in turn will affect both your mood and ability to do things the next day.
+If you are cold at night, you simply will not relax and sleep very well and this in turn will affect both your mood and ability to do things the next day.
 Believe it or not, sleeping comfortably may be the difference between a fantastic course and a course where you really struggle.

 Personal clothing

-This is, as it suggests, a totally personal choice, but please bring items that will keep you warm at night as the evening in camp can get cold; as well as clothing that is cool but can can dry quickly if required.
+This is, as it suggests, a totally personal choice, but please bring items that will keep you warm at night as the evening in camp can get cold; as well as clothing that is cool, but can dry quickly if required.
 It is much better to have a base, mid and top layer than rely on one thick layer as you will overheat during the daytime, plus it is easier to carry.

 Do not bring/wear denim jeans as they are not suitable for use in the field.